Skip to page content

 When should I stop eating and drinking?

-Detailed instructions will be included in your admission letter about when to stop eating and drinking.
-It is very important that you follow the instructions otherwise your surgery may need to be put off until a later date.
-This will be discussed at your preoperative assessment appointment.
+Detailed instructions will be included in your admission letter about this.
+It is very important that you follow the instructions otherwise your surgery may need to be cancelled on the day and another date arranged.

 During the surgery

-A small cut (about 2 cm) will then be made under your navel (belly button).
-The abdomen will be filled with gas and an optical instrument, called a laparoscope, will be inserted to allow the internal organs to be viewed before 3 further small cuts, about 1 cm each, are made on your abdomen.
-These cuts are for other instruments to be inserted.
+A small cut (about 1 cm) will be made which is usually around your navel (belly button).
+The abdomen is then filled with gas and an optical instrument, called a laparoscope, will be inserted to allow the internal organs to be viewed before 2 to 3 further small cuts, about 0.5 to 1 cm each, are made on your abdomen.
+These cuts are used for other instruments to be inserted to perform the surgery.
+The location of these cuts is decided by the type of procedure and preference of the surgeon so as to increase the safety and efficiency of your surgery.

 Your ovaries and fallopian tubes may or may not be removed depending on the reason for your surgery.
 In most cases the uterus and cervix are removed through the vagina.
-If the uterus is too large to remove vaginally, or the vagina is too narrow, a slightly larger cut will be made on the abdomen and it will be taken out that way.
+If the uterus is too large to remove vaginally, or the vagina is too narrow, a slightly larger cut will be made on your abdomen for it to be taken out.

 The wounds will be closed with dissolvable stitches.

-The procedure takes about 1 to 2 hours, but you can expect to be in theatre and recovery for 3 to 4 hours.
+The procedure takes about 1 to 2 hours but you can expect to be in theatre and the recovery area for 3 to 4 hours.

 • Inflammation, infections and bruising to any wound on the abdomen or in the vagina.